Mary is a designer on Zazzle where her products have sold to people all over the world due to their global appeal.

-You can also edit the description here as do so if you feel it needs reworking as well.
+You can also edit the description here also if you feel it needs reworking as well.
 Click on the tags tab on the left.
 Here you will be able to add your tag/keywords for your product.

 The first keyword you use is the most important so choose it carefully.
-You will want to choose something that makes your product stand out from the others.
+You will want to choose something that you feel is the key attribute of your product.

 For example, let's say you have an image of a gray cat.
 If you merely put the keyword cat, your product is going to be sunk before it even had a chance to shine.

 Gray Cat is better or better still British Shorthair Gray Cat.

 Let me explain why.
 If you have someone searching for the word cat, they will never find you.
 With the phrase, gray cat, they may find your product but they aren't wholly committed to buying, generally.
 With the term British Shorthair Gray Cat, you not only have exactly what they are looking for but your product may be the first to come up in a search.
 As you may have noticed, patience is in short supply these days and if you can provide what the customer wants in the shortest time, it is likely you will have that sale.